owlsdepartment/ovee/docs/guide.md

 Ovee.js used with babel supports all modern browsers.
 Currently it's meant to be used with a bundler to provide support for novel features like MutationObserver and decorators.

 ## Quick Start
-We made a quick start setup than can help you go up and running with few commands.
-It uses [Vite](https://vitejs.dev/), and excluding simple example, is quite plain, so feel free to test Ovee there or even use it as a base for your future project!
+We made a quick start setup that can help you go up and running with a few commands.
+It uses [Vite](https://vitejs.dev/), and excluding one simple example, is quite plain, so feel free to test Ovee there or even use it as a base for your future project!

 To install it: